mariadb-corporation/MaxScale/Documentation/Monitors/MariaDB-Monitor.md

 or rejoin enabled since automatic operations cannot happen simultaneously with manual ones.

-When a cluster modification is iniated via the REST-API, the URL path is of the
+When a cluster modification is initiated via the REST-API, the URL path is of the
 form:
 ```
 /v1/maxscale/modules/mariadbmon/<operation>?<monitor-instance>&<server-param1>&<server-param2>